xzenglab/KGNN/README.md

 > Xuan Lin, Zhe Quan, Zhi-Jie Wang, Tengfei Ma and Xiangxiang Zeng.
 KGNN: Knowledge Graph Neural Network for Drug-Drug Interaction Prediction.
 IJCAI' 20 accepted.

 <img align="center" src="Figure1.png">
+Figure 1 shows the overview of KGNN.
+It takes the parsed DDI matrix and knowledge graph obtained from preprocessing of dataset as the input.
+It outputs the interaction value for the drug-drug pair.

 # Requirement
 To run the code, you need the following dependencies: